taoshen99/MUBDsyn/README.md

 ## Usage

-`ACM Agonists` is used as a test case to demonstrate how build MUBD-ACM-AGO data set with MUBD-DecoyMaker3.0.
-All the related files are freely accessible to in `resources`.
+`ACM Agonists` is used as a test case to demonstrate how to build MUBD-ACM-AGO data set with MUBD-DecoyMaker3.0.
+All the test files are included in the directory of `resources`.

 ### Get unbiased ligand set (ULS)
 Run `get_ligands.py` to process the raw ligand set.
 This script takes raw ligands in the representation of SMILES `raw_actives.smi` as input and outputs unbiased ligand set `Diverse_ligands.csv`.
 Another four property profiles `Diverse_ligands_PS.csv`, `Diverse_ligands_PS_maxmin.csv`, `Diverse_ligands_sims_maxmin.txt` and `Diverse_ligands_len.txt` are also recorded.
 Please use the `--cure` option to preprocess the SMILES if no curation is performed before.